 There is a small metal screen that keeps hot exhaust material from shooting out of the string trimmer and causing injury or starting a fire.
 This small screen will become plugged with a carbon buildup that will affect how the engine runs.

 Disconnect the spark plug wire.
 On most Ryobi models, you will remove the engine cover and the engine exhaust cover to access the spark arrestor screen.
-Carefully remove the spark arrestor screen.
-You can either clean it with a metal brush or a torch.
+Carefully remove the spark arrestor screen and inspect it for damage.

-If the screen isn’t able to be sufficiently cleaned or you find it is damaged or has a hole in it, replace it with a new spark arrestor screen.
+If it is in overall good condition, clean it with a wire brush and reinstall it.
+However, if it is damaged or has a hole in it, you must replace it with a new spark arrestor screen.

-Contact your local Ryobi service center if you are having troubles locating the spark arrestor screen or if you are continuing to experience problems with your Ryobi string trimmer.
+Contact your local Ryobi service center if you are having trouble locating the spark arrestor screen or if you are continuing to experience problems with your Ryobi string trimmer.